 The existing public house listed building has been stabilised, retained and refurbished with a part demolished and re-built at the rear.
-The entire ground floor (apart from a communal entrance hall to the flats) and a small basement will comprise a museum café with ancillary space and this will be given back to the Geffrye Museum in a shell and core condition on a 999 year lease).
+The entire ground floor (apart from a communal entrance hall to the flats) and a small basement will comprise a museum café with ancillary space and this has been given back to the Geffrye Museum on a 999 year lease).
 The shop-front and sash windows have been reconstructed by Falkus Joinery in their Shoreditch workshop, based on old photographs, in keeping with the Victorian style of the 1830s and early 1840s.
 Much of the brickwork has been painstakingly cleaned and retained.